Mecha-Weasel/spittoon/FoF-Community-Map-Thumbnails-Update.md

 3) Navigate to the correct folder.

-     On Windows, that should be here (unless you have intentionally installed FoF to an alternative location):
+     On Windows, this folder (unless you have intentionally installed FoF to an alternative location):

           C:\Program Files (x86)\Steam\steamapps\common\Fistful of Frags\fof\materials\vgui\maps

-     On Linux Mint, that should be here (unless you have intentionally installed FoF to an alternative location):
+     On Linux Mint, this folder (unless you have intentionally installed FoF to an alternative location):

           ~/.steam/debian-installation/steamapps/common/Fistful of Frags\fof\materials\vgui\maps